mohamedsaif/IntelligentExperiences.OnContainers/guide/00-setup/README.md

 >NOTE: If you want to use the new WSL 2, follow these documentation [Installing WSL 2](https://docs.microsoft.com/en-us/windows/wsl/wsl2-install)

+## Git for Windows

+If this is the first time to Git on your dev machine, you might need to install Windows Git on your system.

+You can download and install Git from [here](https://git-scm.com/downloads)

 ## Azure CLI

 Download and install [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) for your relevant OS.